freerange/mocha/README.md

 © Copyright Revieworld Ltd. 2006

-You may use, copy and redistribute this library under the same terms as [Ruby itself](http://www.ruby-lang.org/en/LICENSE.txt) or under the {file:MIT-LICENSE.rdoc MIT license}.
+You may use, copy and redistribute this library under the same terms as [Ruby itself](http://www.ruby-lang.org/en/LICENSE.txt) or under the [MIT license](MIT-LICENSE.rdoc).